llvm/clangir/Dialect/passes.md

 This pass transforms CIR and replaces goto-s with branch operations to the proper blocks.
+### `-cir-hoist-allocas`

+_Hoist allocas to the entry of the function_

+This pass hoist all non-dynamic allocas to the entry of the function.
+This is helpful for later code generation.
 ### `-cir-idiom-recognizer`

 _Raise calls to C/C++ libraries to CIR operations_